 The Council were mandated to undertake this work as part of the ‘UK plan for tackling roadside nitrogen dioxide concentrations’ on 26th July 2017.
-This plan may include a Clean Air Zone (CAZ) or other measures if they can deliver compliance as quickly as a CAZ.
+As a result we are introducing a Clean Air Zone (CAZ) in Bath that can deliver compliance.

 The final Bath Air Quality Action Plan will be developed and implemented in co-ordination with the UK Plan.

 The full Consultation Draft Bath Air Quality Action Plan document is available here or on the right hand side in the 'documents' section.